joommf-attic/joommf.github.io/README.md

 Icons License
 ===

-The icons are a modification of the icons in [https://github.com/EmgrtE/Cubic_Icons](https://github.com/EmgrtE/Cubic_Icons), which are licensed under the GNU GPL v2.0 license.
+The sidebar icons are a modification of the icons in [https://github.com/EmgrtE/Cubic_Icons](https://github.com/EmgrtE/Cubic_Icons), which are licensed under the GNU GPL v2.0 license.